DavidOpDeBeeck/Almapi/README.md

-# Alma-Web-Scraper
+# Almapi
-A python webscraper used to extract the menus from alma.be
+A RESTful API for them menus on alma.be written in python.